 Executive Women Network (EWN), is a non-profit organization of women in senior management and executive positions in private & public sector organizations/ institutions and women entrepreneurs of well established businesses in Ghana.

-EWN was formed by six well-respected and leading female business executives – Maidie Arkutu- Senior Vice-President, New Business Development for Nutrition Ghana – Olam Sanyo Joint Venture, Freda Duplan- Board Chair, Zenith Bank Ghana Ltd.; Retired CEO (Nestle Pakistan), Edith Dankwa-Board Chair, Business & Financial Times Ltd, Lucy Quist-Managing Director at Morgan Stanley and former CEO of Airtel Ghana, Pearl Esua-Mensah, CEO Ghana Deposit Protection Corporation; Chairperson – Ashesi University and Patience Akyianu- Group CEO – Hollard Ghana Life/General Insurance; Non-Executive Director – Ecobank Ghana
+EWN was formed by six well-respected and leading female business executives – Maidie Arkutu- Senior Vice-President, New Business Development for Nutrition Ghana – Olam Sanyo Joint Venture, Freda Duplan- Board Chair, Zenith Bank Ghana Ltd.; Retired CEO (Nestle Pakistan), Edith Dankwa-Board Chair, Business & Financial Times Ltd, Lucy Quist-Author and Convenor, The Bold New Normal, Telecommunications and Financial Services executive, Pearl Esua-Mensah, CEO Ghana Deposit Protection Corporation; Chairperson – Ashesi University and Patience Akyianu- Group CEO – Hollard Ghana Life/General Insurance; Non-Executive Director – Ecobank Ghana

 - Create a community for professional women to network, dialogue and collaborate for development and self-actualization.